Mikeyzgoat/4th-SEM-Activities/Activities/OOC ACTIVITY/README.md

 // str[] is the array holding substrings.
 String str[] = st.split(" ");
 ```
-> The substring str may contain unnecessary spaces as a member in array.<br> Q.) <i>What should we do as the API can't return anything for an empty string?.</i><br>Ans.<i> Simple dont consider it while sending it to the api for required data.</i>
+The substring str may contain unnecessary spaces as a member in array.<br>
+> Q. <i>What should we do as the API can't return anything for an empty string?.</i><br>A. <i> Simple dont consider it while sending it to the api for required data.</i>
 <br>
 Now we create an object of the class pos called obj, and call the member function <i>thesaurus</i>.